 - = $800

 Sometimes a dividend is paid with additional stock rather than cash.
-Most of these stock dividends are nontaxable, and the holding period of the stock acquired as a dividend begins when the original stock, on which the dividend was paid, was acquired.
-The reason for this is because a stock dividend or a stock split does not increase the value of the company; rather, it decreases the value of each stock.
+Most of these stock dividends are nontaxable, and the holding period of the stock acquired as a dividend begins when the original stock, on which the dividend was paid, was acquired, because a stock dividend or a stock split does not increase the value of the company; rather, it decreases the value of each share.
 For this reason, the tax basis of the new stock is calculated thus:

 If the tax-free dividend is paid with a different class of stock, such as preferred stock, then the tax basis of the old stock will be equal to its market value at the date of distribution divided by the market value of the old stock plus the market value of the new stock.
 This yields a percentage of the tax basis that is allocated to the original stock as a percentage of the original cost.

-The tax basis of the new shares is equal to their market value on the date of distribution divided by the total market value of the original stock and the new stock, which yields a tax basis as the percentage of the original cost of the stock.
+The tax basis of the new shares = their market value on the date of distribution divided by the total market value of the original stock and the new stock, which yields a tax basis as the percentage of the original cost of the stock.

 Generally, if a company gives the stockholder a choice of a cash dividend or a stock dividend, and the taxpayer chooses the stock dividend, then it becomes taxable, because the taxpayer forfeited the right to receive cash instead of stock.
 The tax basis of the taxable stock dividend is the fair market value on the date of distribution, which is also the start of the holding period for that stock.